CPJPRINCE/auto_classification_generator/README.md

         -o,     --output        Set the directory to export the spreadsheet to. [string]
         -m,     --meta-dir      Set whether to generate a "meta" directory,     [boolean] to export CSV / Excel file to.
-                                Default behaviour will be to create a directory, using this option will disable it.
+                                Default behavior will be to create a directory, using this option will disable it.
                 --skip          Skip running the Auto Classification process,   [boolean] will generate a spreadsheet but not
                                 an Archival Reference
         -fmt,   --format        Set whether to export as a CSV or XLSX file.    {csv,xlsx}
-                                Otherwise defualts to xlsx.
+                                Otherwise defaults to xlsx.
 ```

 ## Future Developments

 - Level Limitations to allow for "group references".
-- Generating reference's which combine numericals with alphabeticals...
+- Generating reference's which use alphabetic characters...

 ## Contributing